maths/stack-web/docs/FAQ.md

 ### How can I get in touch with you?

 Want to share something you've created?
 We are always interested in hearing from you.
-Our contact details are on our contact page.
+Please find our contact details in the footer of this site.